-Cannabis and hemp plants grow very small amounts of delta-8 THC, making it far more rare than delta-9.
-However, it can be derived from either type of cannabis plant using special breeding, extraction, and processing methods.
+Hemp plants grow very small amounts of delta-8 THC, making it far more rare than delta-9.
+However, it can be derived from any type of hemp plant using special breeding, extraction, and processing methods.

-According to a Pew Research Center 2019 study, two-thirds of Americans favor cannabis legalization.
-With only 12 legal states, while many more are accompanying them over time, it’s clear that many people are curious about the benefits of cannabinoids, yet have little to no access to a wider range of cannabinoids.
+According to a Pew Research Center 2019 study, two-thirds of Americans favor general legalization of cannabinoids.
+With only 12 legal states, while many more are accompanying them over time, it’s clear that many people are curious about the benefits of cannabinoids, yet have little to no access to a wider range of products.

 The Effects of Delta-8 THC

 Alright, so a different THC cannabinoid really exists, does it actually matter?
 While delta-8 and delta-9 THC may share similarities, they have some noted differences.